 During an MBA interview, as well a Master’s or a job interview, you are likely to be invited by the interviewer to ask questions.
 The interview is a two-way process of getting to know each other.

-Business schools admissions committees would like to get to know you really well after they have read through your MBA application package – resume/CV, essays, academic transcripts, letters of reference, etc. But the interview is also an opportunity for you to get some final details about the business school and the programme of your choice.
+Business schools admissions committees would like to get to know you really well after they have read through your MBA application package – resume/CV, essays, academic transcripts, letters of reference, etc. But the interview is also an opportunity for you to get some final details about the business school and the program of your choice.

 How your questions matter